wolkenheim/keycloak-vue3/README.md

 `http://localhost:3000` which is the vite dev server.
 This should automatically fill out all forms.
 You want Client Protocol openid-connect and Client Protocol public.

-Next configure a test user and set a password for yourself.
+Next configure a test user and set a password: test@test.com and password: test

 As soon as you run `docker-compose down` all the data from keycloak will be lost.
 Not ideal.
 You could use a volume for the database mounted to the Postgres container.
 But what about your working colleagues?
 Configuring realms,